 As I mentioned before, one of the best things about El Fenn was the hidden corners.
 Around each twist, staircase and corner is another beautiful piece of art or architecture.

 There is a library if you are in need of a book.
 Hammocks to relax in.
-Not one, not two, but three pools for a much needed cool off.
+Not one, not two, but three pools for a much-needed cool off.
 This is very rare in a Riad in the Medina, as hardly any of them even have one pool.

-One afternoon I also indulged in a very relaxing massage in the spa – which is a definite must.
+One afternoon, I also indulged in a very relaxing massage in the spa, which is a definite must.

-Each afternoon they serve afternoon tea in the courtyard.
+Each afternoon, they serve afternoon tea in the courtyard.
 Gorgeous little cakes, including a white chocolate one I fell in love with.
-As well as the mint tea which I came to more than adore.
+As well as the mint tea, which I came to more than adore.

 Why stay at El Fenn?

 But I think most of all, it was the attention to detail and the little quirks.
-It is so clear everything in the hotel had been chosen out of love and because of the beauty of the item.
+It is so clear that everything in the hotel had been chosen out of love and because of the beauty of the item.

 El Fenn is a place like no other – go and stay.
 Now.